ABCs of full-time RV living

 • What is your capacity for change?
 The first big change is changing everything, and the next one, particularly if traveling, is changing places, people and climates often.

 • Try it out.
 Try living in an RV full-time for six months without making any major changes at home.
-That will help determine if it is right for you.
+That will help you determine if it is right for you.

 • Can you afford it?
 Make a realistic budget ahead of time.
 Living full-time in an RV is not necessarily cheaper than living in a house or apartment.
 Things break down, gas prices are high and campsites can run as much per day as an apartment.